robot5000-design/ms1-band-website/README.md

 https://validator.w3.org/

 The only issue of significance raised was issue #10.
 The 404.html code had an anchor element wrapped in a button.
 The solution was to use the anchor element only but styled as a button.

 Chrome Dev Tools suggested that for security reasons that rel="noreferrer" should be added to all external links.
+It indicates that no referrer information is to be leaked when following the link and also implies the noopener keyword behavior under the same conditions (taken from HTML Living Standard website).

 The other significant issue in testing was on mobile devices where the address bar appears and disappears as the user scrolls, was causing a scaling issue where the fixed background image set to 100vh would jump in scale slightly.
 To overcome this problem on Chrome the background hero image on the landing page was allowed to scroll on mobile devices only.
 From research, this appears to be a known issue which can be solved with Javascript, but that is beyond the scope of this project right now.

 ---

-### **5. Deployment:**
+### **5. Deployment**

 _To Deploy on Github Pages:_